 Alumni Cross Walk

 Completed in 2000, the Alumni Cross Walk was constructed using red bricks from the original school building on Breazeale Avenue, which was purchased by the University of Mount Olive in 1953.
 The brick walkway is built in the shape of a Celtic cross, symbolizing the college’s Christian heritage — the foundation of the University of Mount Olive.
 The Nido and Mariana Qubein Garden House is superimposed on the center of the brick walkway, sheltering a pedestal containing the cornerstone and bell from the original campus and surrounded by four beautifully landscaped gardens.
-The Alumni Cross Walk is a reminder of our founders' vision — a manifestation of pride in the accomplishments of the College's alumni and a symbol of our hopes, dreams and prayers for the future.
+The Alumni Cross Walk is a reminder of our founders' vision — a manifestation of pride in the accomplishments of the University's alumni and a symbol of our hopes, dreams and prayers for the future.

 The Assembly Hall, located at 207 Wooten Street in Mount Olive, includes a 430 seat auditorium featuring 26 foot ceilings, a wrap-around balcony and a 28 foot stage.

-Completed in 1984, our athletics/physical education/convention center features several classrooms, faculty offices, and recreational facilities for college, church, and community groups, providing space for various educational, cultural, civic and religious events.
+Completed in 1984, our athletics/physical education/convention center features several classrooms, faculty offices, and recreational facilities for university, church, and community groups, providing space for various educational, cultural, civic and religious events.
 The building was named in memory of George and Annie Dail Kornegay in 2005.